thegetty/quire-docs/content/docs-v1/styles-customization.md

 }
 ```

-To determine which selectors you need for your CSS, preview your publication in your browser of choice and control-click (Mac) or right click (PC) on the element you would like to tweak.
+To determine which selectors you need for your CSS, preview your publication in your browser of choice and control-click (Mac) or right click (PC) on the section you would like to tweak.
 Then select "Inspect element".
-This will show you the HTML markup for your site, along with all the class names and elements, and even the styles that are currently being applied to that element.
+This will show you the HTML markup for your site, along with all the class names, elements, and even styles that are currently being applied to that section.

 The more specific you can be with your {{< q-def "CSS selectors" >}}, the more likely the style will only be applied to the specific element you want.
 For example, if you wanted the page title on a specific page to be a different color than the titles on the rest of the pages, you could determine the CSS selector for the element on that particular page and apply a style rule to it without changing the styles on any other element or page.
 This example limits the style to the title in the page header of one page: